VCL3D/3D60/index.md

 <p style="text-align: justify;">
 <ol>
   <li>
     Access to 3D60 dataset requires to agree with the terms and conditions for each of the 3D datasets that were used to create (i.e. render) the 3D60 dataset.
-Therefore, in order to grant you access to this dataset, we need to you to first fill <a href="https://drive.google.com/open?id=1qvo9le8TViOTUzJzcwdP0jUZUN90dWBzD-qcKisXe-w">this</a> request form
+Therefore, in order to grant you access to this dataset, we need to you to first fill <a href="https://forms.gle/ikJW2QU88GDahEBr6">this request form.</a>
   </li>
   <li>
-    Then you can request to download the dataset from the host-repository <a href="">Zenodo</a>.
-The dataset is split into three volumes (due to data-size limitations).
-The three volumes contain the Up, Left-Down (<i>i.e.</i> Center) and Right viewpoints respectively.
+    Then you can request to [download](./download.html) the dataset from the host-repository Zenodo.
+Due to data-size limitations, the dataset is split into three volumes, which respectively contain the [Central](https://zenodo.org/record/3407840#.XX06KygzaUk) (<i>i.e.</i> Left-Down), [Right](https://zenodo.org/record/3407875#.XX08HCgzaUk) and [Up](https://zenodo.org/record/3408441#.XX1QWCgzaUk) viewpoints respectively.
   </li>
 </ol>
 </p>